 Innovation is based in Manila, Philippines.
 When IPDC delivered their

-should have done their checks to ensure that the AS number being
+have done their checks to ensure that the AS number being provided by their

-December of 2019, right around the time Cloud Innovation's service with
+of 2019, right around the time Cloud Innovation's service with SEACOM, in

 As it currently stands, the ISP in Manila is now off the Internet, with

 some 12 paying customers currently without service.
 Their excuse - they do

 not have an AS number of their own.